Skills Group Program

 Program Overview

 The Skills Group Program is dedicated to providing facilitated group learning opportunities which focus on expanding the competencies of the youth we serve.
-By having eight different evidence-based curriculums, the Skills Group Program is able to direct youth into group learning scenarios which specifically target identified Risk and Protective factors.
+By having eight different evidence-based curricula, the Skills Group Program is able to direct youth into group learning scenarios that specifically target identified Risk and Protective factors.

 Curriculum